 Although construction began in 2016, completion was delayed due to the Covid-19 pandemic.
 Trial operations on the railway line are expected to be conducted in November 2022.
 The project is set to commence operations by June 2023.

 The project is an important component of China’s Belt and Road Initiative.

-China won the project due to its readiness to provide guarantee-free loans, while Japan requested Indonesian Government funding.
+China won the project due to its readiness to provide guarantee-free loans while Japan requested Indonesian Government funding.

-Indonesian authorities then reverted the proposal to a high-speed rail link, and awarded the contract to China.
+Indonesian authorities then reverted the proposal to a high-speed rail link and awarded the contract to China.

 Daily passenger flow on the rail link is expected to be 44,000 on average, with this number increasing in later years.

-One of the stations will be in Gambir, a major station located in the executive zone close to Monas, and expected to witness a huge passenger flow.
+One of the stations will be in Gambir, a major station located in the executive zone close to Monas and is expected to witness a huge passenger flow.

 Manggarai will be another station location equipped to handle large number of passengers.

 A station near the airport in Halim will connect the high-speed rail to a planned light rail and will provide easy access to the high-speed rail for passengers in south-eastern Jakarta.

 Another station will be in Walini in West Bandung, which is to be a new tourism hub in West Java.